top of page

 Can Keywords be Phrases?:

 Yes, keywords can be phrases.
-In fact, using keyword phrases can be a highly effective strategy in search engine optimization (SEO) and digital marketing, in general.
+In fact, using keyword phrases can be a highly effective strategy in search engine optimization (SEO) and digital marketing in general.

 Do you know? - “The primary goal of SEO is to attract more organic, non-paid traffic to your website by ranking higher for relevant keywords and phrases that users search for on search engines like Google, Bing, and Yahoo” - Ross Simmonds Newsletter